-Refinancing is when replace your mortgage with a new one with better rates and terms.
-You can refinance your loan with your current lender or start a new loan with a competing bank or nontraditional lender.
+Refinancing is when you replace your mortgage with a new one with better rates and terms.
+You can refinance your loan under your current lender or start a new loan with a competing bank or nontraditional lender.

 Often the main purpose of refinancing is to save on repayments.
 But you can also refinance to unlock equity in your property with products like cash-out refinances.
 A cash-out refinance replaces your existing mortgage with a loan amount that’s higher than what you owe — you’ll get the difference in cash.

 Here are the five main types of refinancing you might want to consider:

 - Rate and term refinance.
 Rate and term mortgage refinancing allows you to change your mortgage rate and/or terms.
 For example, you can refinance to a lower interest rate, a shorter loan term or go from a variable rate to a fixed-rate loan — or a combination of all three.
 It also allows you to get rid of FHA mortgage insurance when your home’s equity reaches 20%.
 The goal here is to save money.

 - Cash-out refinance.
 When you have equity built up in your home, a cash-out refinance allows you to replace your current mortgage with a new mortgage for a higher amount.
 The difference between the old and new mortgage is the “cash-out” portion.
 Ideally, you want to secure a lower rate at the same time, too.
 Cash-out refinances are available for both conventional and government-backed loans.

 - Cash-in refinance.
 With this option, you replace your current mortgage with a new loan, while paying down your principal at the same time.
 This is often done if a home is “underwater” — that is, when the mortgage is more than the home is worth.
 However, the same thing can be accomplished by paying down your principal without a costly refinance.
 So, this option only makes sense if you can secure a lower rate or there’s a prepayment penalty on your existing mortgage that makes it cheaper to refinance.